 - Why data breaches are happening?

-- What are seven major types of data leaks?
+- What are the seven major types of data leaks?

 - How to avoid data breaches?